AlanMcBee/w250b/ReadMe.md

     Connect-AzAccount
     ```

     Make sure you are using the AzContext you want to use.
 The context will select the subscription for a tenant, and the assets will be created in that subscription.
-You can use the `Get-AzContext -ListAvailable` command to see the current context, and the `Select-AzContext` command to change it to a different saved context.
+You can use the `Get-AzContext` command to see the current context, the `Get-AzContext -ListAvailable` command to see all saved contexts, and the `Select-AzContext` command to change it to a different saved context.

-    In PowerShell, turn on the Information stream to view the output of the deployment script:
+    In PowerShell, turn on the Information stream to view the information-level progress of the deployment script:

     ```powershell
     $InformationPreference = 'Continue'
     ```

 1. In PowerShell, run the `Deploy-REDCap.ps1` script.
+Choose one of the following options (simple or advanced):

     * Simple usage: